openstack/neutron/doc/source/admin/archives/introduction.rst

 .. note::

-   Currently, only the ML2 and VMware NSX plug-ins support the allowed-address-pairs extension.
+   Currently, only the ML2 plug-in supports the allowed-address-pairs extension.

 **Basic allowed-address-pairs operations.**